-New this month Answer: Well the major reason is because it happened in the comics.
+Answer: Well the major reason is because it happened in the comics.
 Harry took the Goblin formula and became as crazy as his father.
 Here Harry is less a villain and just confused.
 He believes Spider-Man killed his father and wanted revenge.

 Question: I never understood why Peter wanted to avoid a relationship with Mary Jane in order to keep her safe from his enemies.
 Doc Octopus and the Green Goblin already found out about her and captured her before she was his girlfriend, so why avoid being with her if his enemies were finding out about her anyway?